slimbootloader/documentation/source/supported-hardware/up2.rst

 Early boot serial debug console can be reached via UART0 located on CN16 header on the |UP2| board.
 Make sure you can observe serial output message running the factory BIOS first.

-.. note:: To make your own UART debug adaptor by wiring, refer to CN16 Header Pinout for UART0:
+.. note:: To make your own UART debug adapter by wiring, refer to CN16 Header Pinout for UART0:

   +--------+--------------+
   |  Pin   |    Signal    |